holsteirik/Snake_games_exam/README.md

 Exam psy-3035
 Eirik Holst

-## This project is the final exam of in the course psy-3035.
+## This project is the final exam of course psy-3035.
 All scripts are written in python.